csgn/clickstream/collector/README.md

 # collector

->Collector is an http server.
+>Collector is an HTTP server.
 >Receives raw event, and sends it to Kafka topic.

 ## Flow